proxmox/proxmox-backup/docs/system-booting.rst

 To select a kernel that is not currently the default kernel, you can either:

-* use the boot loader menu that is displayed at the beginning of the boot process
+* Use the boot loader menu that is displayed at the beginning of the boot process
-* use the ``proxmox-boot-tool`` to ``pin`` the system to a kernel version either once or permanently (until pin is reset).
+* Use the ``proxmox-boot-tool`` to ``pin`` the system to a kernel version either once or permanently (until pin is reset).

 This should help you work around incompatibilities between a newer kernel version and the hardware.

 ..
-NOTE:: Such a pin should be removed as soon as possible so that all current security patches of the latest kernel are also applied to the system.
+NOTE:: Such a pin should be removed as soon as possible, so that all recent security patches from the latest kernel are also applied to the system.

-For example: To permanently select the version ``5.15.30-1-pve`` for booting you would run:
+For example, to permanently select the version ``5.15.30-1-pve`` for booting, you would run:

 .. code-block:: console